-If you are registered for Patient Access you may see your blood results in your medical record
+If you are registered for online services you may see your blood results in your medical record.

-If your test is abnormal the GP will instruct the receptionist to ring you or send a letter to inform you of what to do next.
+If your test is abnormal the GP will send a message and instruct the receptionist to call or text you.

 For reasons of confidentiality please ring in person for test results.
 Receptionists are not medically trained so they may only tell you if a result is normal or that you need to make an appointment to see a doctor.

 Some results can take five or more days to come back and you will be advised when to call when your test is taken.